eggplantpasta/oracle-data-dictionary-doc/README.md

 oracle-data-dictionary-doc
 ==========================

-Automatic schema documentation generation using the Oracle data dictionary tables.
+Automatic generation of schema documentation using the Oracle data dictionary tables.